-- 1. While meeting with the Friends of the Fiscalini Ranch Preserve we noted that an Appendix to the Ranch Management Plan is missing, likely because it was never done.
-It was meant to be a matrix of the responsibilities for the Preserve delineated between the Ranch Manager, currently the CCSD, and the Easement Holder, Currently the FFRP.
+- We recommend an audit of the hours spent by CCSD personnel.
+Knowing what personnel are tasked with and if those are being executed efficiently may lead to a possible cost reduction.
+In the case of the F&R personnel this will be useful if the Board decides to proceed with a Benefit Assessment for Parks, Recreation, and Open Space as recommended below. - 2.
+While meeting with the Friends of the Fiscalini Ranch Preserve we noted that Chapter , Paragraph F, calls for an Appendix V to the Ranch Management Plan which is missing, likely because it was never done.
+It was meant to be a matrix of the responsibilities for the Preserve delineated between the Ranch Manager, currently the CCSD, and the Easement Holder, currently the FFRP.
 We recommend this be completed so the responsibilities are defined.
+This could be a way to relieve the CCSD of much of the current workload for the Preserve if the Board chooses to hold the line that the CCSD's responsibilities will only include maintenance of the shaded fuel breaks and clean up and policing of the homeless encampments.
+The rest of the work could be defined as preserve enhancements more a responsibility of FFRP.

-We also recommend those responsibilities aid in the detailed review of the costs for maintaining the ranch including the hours spent by CCSD personnel.
-This will be useful if the Board decides to proceed with a Benefit Assessment for Parks, Recreation, and Open Space as recommended below. - 2.
-The Board should consider a Benefit Assessment process to fund the Parks, Recreation, and Open Space (PROS) portion of the Facilities and Resources budget.
+- 3. The Board should consider a Benefit Assessment process to fund the Parks, Recreation, and Open Space (PROS) portion of the Facilities and Resources budget.
 This is preferred to a Special Tax as the approval threshold is 50% versus 67%.
 There is already a Benefit Assessment for the Fire Department, and we consider adding to that more difficult.
 This option will ask the property owners to tax themselves for the monies to fund the designated services.
 The assessment is a onetime effort to raise a specific amount that can be adjusted per the CPI as the Fire Benefit Assessment is now.
 The Fire assessment is on all properties including vacant lots which a PROS assessment would not.
-If the amount asked for turns out to be insufficient going back to the property owners again would prove even more difficult. - 3.
-The Board should consider starting the process toward incorporation.
-Although it is a more expensive process the benefits are substantial.
+If the amount asked for turns out to be insufficient going back to the property owners again would prove even more difficult. - 4.
+The Board should consider starting the process toward incorporation by hiring a consultant as described below.
+Although it is an expensive process the Board and community would then have a factual basis to continue the process or not.